 \section{Abstract}

 We are interested in the possible sets of cardinalities of branches of Kurepa trees in models of $ZFC$ $+$ $CH$.
-In this paper we present a large class in which for each set $S$ we prove that it is consistent with $ZFC$ + $CH$ that $S$ is the set of cardinalities of branches of Kurepa trees.
+In this paper we present a sufficient condition (for sets of cardinals) to be consistently the set of cardinalities of branches of Kurepa trees.